-- Midland States Bank was one of the first banks in the nation to have a woman on its board (1903). - Our board composition includes 40% women and minorities, and our criteria for identifying directors includes seeking diverse individuals. - Our Code of Business Conduct and Ethics is available at investors.midlandsb.com.
+- Midland States Bank was one of the first banks in the nation to have a woman on its board (1903). - Our board includes female, Hispanic and African American representation and has since before becoming a publicly traded company in 2016. - Our Code of Business Conduct and Ethics is available at investors.midlandsb.com.